zsolttakacs2000/starter-academic/content/authors/admin/_index.md

   url: https://www.gla.ac.uk/

 # Short bio (displayed in user profile at end of posts)
-bio: Third year Computing Science/Psychology student from Hungary.
+bio: Third-year Computing Science/Psychology student from Hungary.

 # Interests to show in About widget
 interests: